Psycho (1960 film): Plot

 When Sam and Lila do not hear back from Arbogast, Sam goes to the motel to look for him.
-Sam spots a silhouette in the house who he assumes is Norman's mother, who is unresponsive to Sam's calls.
+Sam spots a silhouette in a second-floor window of the house and assumes it is Norman's mother, who is unresponsive to Sam's calls.
 Lila and Sam alert the local sheriff, Al Chambers, who tells them Norman's mother died in a murder–suicide by strychnine poisoning ten years before.
 Chambers suggests that Arbogast lied to Sam and Lila so he could pursue Marion and the money.

 Convinced that something happened to Arbogast, Lila and Sam drive to the motel and check in.
 Sam distracts Norman in the office while Lila sneaks into the Bates' house.
 Suspicious, Norman knocks Sam out.
-As Norman heads to the house, Lila hides in the fruit cellar, where she discovers the mummified body of Norman's mother.
-Lila screams in horror, and Norman, wearing women's clothes and a wig, enters the cellar and attempts to attack her, only to be subdued by a recovered Sam.
+As Norman heads to the house, Lila hides in the fruit cellar and discovers the mummified body of Norman's mother.
+Lila screams in horror, and Norman, wearing a dress and a wig, enters the cellar and attempts to attack her, only to be subdued by a recovered Sam.

-At the police station, a psychiatrist explains to Lila, Sam, and Chambers that Norman killed his mother and her lover out of jealousy.
+At the police station a psychiatrist explains to Lila, Sam, and Chambers that Norman killed his mother and her lover out of jealousy.
 Unable to bear the guilt, he stole his mother's corpse and treated it as if she were still alive, then re-created his mother as an alternate personality, as jealous and possessive toward Norman as he felt about his mother.
 Whenever Norman was attracted to a woman, "Mother" would take over.
 Under the "Mother" personality, Norman killed two women before he killed Marion and Arbogast.
 The psychiatrist concludes that "Mother" has now completely submerged Norman's personality.
-Norman sits in a jail cell and hears his mother's voice stating the murders were his doing.
-Meanwhile, Marion's car, which contains her remains and the stolen money, is pulled from the swamp.
+Norman sits in a jail cell and hears his mother's voice stating the murders were his doing and that she would never be suspected.
+Marion's car is towed from the swamp.